Meta · Campaign Recommendations · 2020 to 2021

 Feedback

 Mapped lightweight advertiser feedback to signal the ranking system could read.
-The question the study surfaced that nobody had asked became a shipped feature: snooze.

 Every delivery case, rebuilt from zero